-The huge – and hugely popular – display over north London also features a funfair, ice skating and German beer festival and a burning fire parade
+The huge – and hugely popular – display over north London also features a German beer festival and a burning fire parade

-Adults who'd like to make a (boozy) day of it should add on a ticket to the German Bier Festival that will take place in Alexandra Palace's Great Hall (from 3pm), providing all the fun of Oktoberfest: table service from Bavarian Fräuleins, oompah bands, sausages and plenty of beer.
+Adults who'd like to make a (boozy) day of it should visit the German Bier Festival that will take place in Alexandra Palace's Great Hall, providing all the fun of Oktoberfest: table service from Bavarian Fräuleins, oompah bands, sausages and plenty of beer.
 Lederhosen are not compulsory but definitely encouraged.
-Entertainment for the evening will be from Club de Fromage and headlined by an Elton John tribute act.
+Entertainment for the evening will live music fest headlined by Supreme Queen.

 Average User Rating

 3.7 / 5

 - 5 star:3

 Amazing every year now!( aware food and drink very over priced, go well fed, and ques are ridiculous!!!)